Child Care on the Allston Campus

 Both SFPCC and the new program will follow the university-wide tier system for enrollment, which is described on the Harvard Employee Human Resources website.

-Families wishing to enroll at SFPCC while it operates at 114 Western Avenue from January 2020 through August 2021 should apply to Soldiers Field Park Children's Center.
-Families wishing to enroll in the new program beginning in September 2021 will be able to apply via the universal application beginning in September 2020.
+Families wishing to enroll at SFPCC while it operates at 114 Western Avenue from should apply to Soldiers Field Park Children's Center via the universal application.

 About Soldiers Field Park Children’s Center (SFPCC)